jhpstevens/30reactprojects/README.md

 Differnt alerts that you can click to close.
 One off the alerts will close after 1 secs.
 We will use : useState and useEffect

-P06 Temperature controller using useState
-When temperature is >0 then bg color changes
-Increase and decrease when clicking button. setTemperature will be new value for temperature.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/stackblitz-starters-d4lkns)